Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question requires that the CEO reflect on what they think someone (likely a particular person) would say after leaving as well as think about what people might currently be saying.
 It requires them to be open and honest because the candidate actually has the chance to ask current and former employees questions.

-## How would you describe this company values?
+## How Would You Describe This Company Values?

 ### Who to Ask:
 Cross-Functional